Imagine this scenario: You’re on a study trip to Italy for a few months, and you notice that your hair is getting a little long. You need a haircut!

 How much is a hair dye?

-And this is it with our lesson on how to get a haircut in Italy!
+And that’s the end of our lesson on how to get a haircut in Italy!
 If you still have any doubts, feel free to leave a comment.

 Aiuta Lingookies con un 👍!